jw/zink/README.md

 Overview
 --------

-Zink is ElevenBits website.
+Zink is the ElevenBits website.
 I believe it will remain private for a long while...

 Install